Marketed under Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.

 Resistance to pyrimethamine is widespread.
 Mutations in the malaria gene for dihydrofolate reductase can reduce its effectiveness.

-These mutations decrease the binding affinity between pyrimethamine and dihydrofolate reductase through loss of hydrogen bonds and steric interactions.
+These mutations decrease the binding affinity between pyrimethamine and dihydrofolate reductase by losing hydrogen bonds and steric interactions.

 Nobel Prize-winning American scientist Gertrude Elion developed the drug at Burroughs-Wellcome (now part of GlaxoSmithKline) to fight malaria.
 Pyrimethamine has been available since 1953.